Undertaking a PhD in the School of Performance and Cultural Industries will allow you to become an expert in a specialist area.

 You should hold a good honours degree (upper second class or first class) in a related discipline, and hold, or expect to obtain, a Masters degree in a related subject.

 If English is not your first language, you'll also need an English language qualification, for example IELTS 6.5 with at least 6.0 in all component.
-If you fail to meet these requirements you may still be offered a place dependent on completion of a pre-sessional English language course offered by the University’s Language Centre.

 The distance-learning PhD requires IELTS score of 7.0 overall, no less than 6.5 in every component.